WhatsARanjit/get_shows/README.md

 show in hash), and %options (torrent_options).
 For example, you can set it to '%uri/%showname/%options'.

+`headers`:<br />
+Headers can be passed as a `headers` hash.
+Each key/value will be passed into the HTTP call for the RSS feed.
+For example, pass a User-Agent or a Referer.

 `season`:<br />
 The season is a 2 digit number that will be used in the search URL of specified.
 The format is for the search